vpdb/website/README.md

 <a href="https://www.browserstack.com"><img width="300" src="https://raw.githubusercontent.com/vpdb/website/master/src/test/browserstack-logo.png"></a>

-Also thanks to BrowserStack for offering free end-to-end testing.
+Also huge thanks to BrowserStack for offering free end-to-end testing for this project.

 ## License